Statutory Paternity Pay and Leave: employer guide

 • an agreed number of days after the date of placement

-Leave must be taken within:
+Leave must be taken within 52 weeks of the date of:

 Proof of adoption

-Employees must give you proof of adoption to qualify for paternity pay.
-Proof is not needed for paternity leave unless you request it.
+Employees must give you proof of adoption to qualify for Paternity Pay.
+Proof is not needed for Paternity Leave unless you request it.
 Proof can be a letter from their adoption agency or their matching certificate.

 You must keep records of the proof.